The Coming of our Saviour

 All Rights Reserved.

-This homily was delivered on 28th November 2010.
+Father Hanly’s homily for 1st Sunday of Advent, Year A, was delivered on 28th November 2010.

 If you would like to use this transcript please contact us at email@example.com for permission.